COST-FP1304-PROFOUND/TG15/README.md

 # Description

 This repository contains the R code needed to create the calibrations and figures for the for Methods and Evolution publication "Issues in calibrating models with multiple unbalanced constraints: significance of systematic model and data errors" (2022) D.R.
-Cameron, F Hartig, F. Minunno, J Oberriller, B. Reineking, M. Van Oijen and M. Dietze
+Cameron, F Hartig, F. Minunno, J Oberpriller, B. Reineking, M. Van Oijen and M. Dietze

 ## R script to create figures in the main manuscript
 TG15-main.R